-We are currently enrolling patients in a telehealth (zoom) CBTI group that will start in late October!
+We are currently enrolling patients in a telehealth (zoom) CBTI group that will start in mid April!

 We understand that decisions regarding your health and heath care choices are important ones.
 We have included a Frequently Asked Questions (FAQs) list below in an effort to provide more information about group CBTI to help inform your decision.

 Questions about insurance coverage and out of pocket costs can be addressed by our New Patient Coordinators (650-498-9111 x2).
 Additional questions can be addressed by a SHIP team member at (650) 724-2915.

 CBTI Groups - Frequently Asked Questions

 CBTI is a short-term, skills based treatment for insomnia.
 It has been proven to be very effective.
 CBTI has been identified as the first-line treatment of chronic insomnia by multiple major medical associations nationally and internationally.
 In CBTI, you will learn how your body regulates sleep, what interferes with your ability to sleep well, and strategies to help you sleep better.
 We also spend time preparing you to maintain your improved sleep into the future.

 Is group CBTI effective?